On Infinitely Many Siblings for Locally Finite Trees with Parabolic Embeddings: Open Case

-The strategy in \cite{ALTW} to construct counterexamples is to build locally finite trees as a finite set of pairwise non-isomorphic siblings $T_1, \ldots, T_n$ for each non-zero $n\in\mathbb{N}$, such that each tree as a sibling of $T=T_1$ is isomorphic to some $T_k$, $1\leq k\leq n$.
-The case $n=2$ immediately provides a counterexample to the Bonato-Tardif conjecture.
-Also, since the tree $T$ has non-surjective embeddings, it also disproves Tyomkyn's conjecture.
-Moreover, there is no non-regular end preserved forward or backward by some embedding of $T$.
-Further, for each embedding $f$ of $T$, $T\setminus f(T)$ is finite (\cite{ALTW}, Lemma 2.28).
-The counterexample $T$ also has this property that all its embeddings are hyperbolic.
-By considering all the results obtained in \ref{SiblingsofT} and regarding the tree counterexamples above we may ask the following.
+Abdi, Laflamme, Tateno and Woodrow \cite{ALTW} provided a detailed explanation of locally finite trees having an arbitrary finite number of siblings.
+They showed that for each non-zero integer $n$ there are locally finite trees $T_1, \ldots, T_n$ as a finite set of pairwise non-isomorphic siblings such that each tree as a sibling of $T=T_1$ is isomorphic to some $T_k$, $1\leq k\leq n$.
+The case $n=2$ immediately provides an example not having TAP.
+Also, it is shown that the tree $T$ has non-surjective self-embeddings, meaning that it does not have ASP.
+Considering all the results in Section \ref{LFTrees} and the tree examples in \cite{ALTW} we may ask the following.

-\begin{problem} Let T be a locally finite tree and M the monoid of embeddings of T. Assume that \begin{enumerate} \item $|\mathcal{D}(M)|=\infty$, \item all non-elliptic embeddings of T are hyperbolic, \item there is no non-regular end preserved forward or backward by some hyperbolic embedding, \item for each embedding f of T, $T\setminus f(T)$ is a finite union of nearly finite trees, \end{enumerate} under which conditions do we have $Sib(T)=1$ or $\infty$? \end{problem}
+\begin{problem} Let T be a locally finite tree and M the monoid of self-embeddings of T. Assume that \begin{enumerate} \item $|\mathcal{D}(M)|=\infty$, \item all non-elliptic self-embeddings of T are hyperbolic, \item there is no non-regular end preserved forward or backward by some self-embedding of T, \item for each self-embedding f of T, $T\setminus f(T)$ is a finite union of nearly finite trees. \end{enumerate} What are further conditions needed for T to have TAP or ASP? \end{problem}

 {\bf Acknowledgements}

 I would like to thank my PhD supervisors Professor Robert Woodrow and Professor Claude Laflamme for suggesting this problem and for their help and advice.

 \textsc{Department of Mathematics and Statistics, University of Calgary, Calgary, Alberta, Canada, T2N 1N4}